gge-ucd/r-davis-in-class-project-amj94/README.md

 He/Him <br>

-Ecology, Salmon Migration and Habitat Usage, Conservation
+Conservation Ecology, Freshwater Ecology Lab, Salmon Migration and Habitat Usage as a guide for restoration.